 Boost sales with local delivery on Shopify

 Giving customers the choice of how and when to receive their orders removes barriers to completing the purchase, which in turn boosts your bottom line.
-It also gives you a chance to plug into a community, driving customer loyalty.
+It also gives you a chance to plug into a community, driving customer satisfaction and loyalty.

-When it comes to adding local delivery as an option to your online store, you have to figure out the logistics in a way that serves your business goals now and is sustainable to take your business into the future.
+When it comes to adding local delivery as an option to your online store, you have to figure out the logistics in a way that serves your small business goals now and is sustainable to take your business into the future.